Providence Police arrest suspect in weekend homicide

 Major David Lapatin said the suspect was arrested Monday morning and is being questioned, but has not been charged.
 The suspect’s name has not been released.

-Lapatin said the 41-year-old victim, whose name has also not been released pending positive identification, was originally from Pakistan and worked at a Smithfield-area convenience store.
+Lapatin said the 41-year-old victim, whose name has also not been released pending positive identification, was originally from Pakistan and worked at a Smith Hill-area convenience store.

 Captain Timothy O’Hara said police responded to his apartment at 123 Jewett St. in Smith Hill around 1:30 a.m.
 Sunday for well-being check because the victim did not show up to work.
 He was found dead inside.

-Note: Editor’s note: This story has been updated to reflect that the victim worked at a Smith Hill-area convenience store.